Exactly factorized molecular Kohn-Sham density functional theory: Model system study

 To analyze the practicality of approximate solutions built along the lines of Sec.~\ref{sec:approx_1stdev}, we consider a model diatomic system built from the Hubbard dimer in the (diabatic) two-electron singlet basis $\Phi_1=\ket{1_{\uparrow}1_{\downarrow}}$, $\Phi_2=\frac{1}{\sqrt{2}}(\ket{1_{\uparrow}2_{\downarrow}}-\ket{1_{\downarrow}2_{\uparrow}})$, $\Phi_3=\ket{2_{\uparrow}2_{\downarrow}}$, with Hamiltonian

 with parameters $U$, $t$, $\Delta v$ augmented with a 1D nuclear coordinate dependence interpreted as the interatomic distance $R$.
-We adopt the parameterization that was introduced in Ref~\cite{Li18_Density} but change the numerical values to bring the avoided crossing closer to $R$ regions with non-negligible nuclear density.
+We adopt the parameterization that was introduced in Ref.~\citenum{Li18_Density} but change the numerical values to bring the avoided crossing closer to $R$ regions with non-negligible nuclear density.

 The BO ground and first excited electronic PESs are drawn on top panel of Fig~\ref{fig:PES_density} together with the exact ground state nuclear density as a function of $R$.
 The latter was obtained by the means of a Discrete Variable Representation (DVR)~\cite{DVR_Colbert_Miller92} calculation of the molecular ground-state wavefunction.
 On the bottom panel, we compare the electronic density difference between atomic sites obtained in the BO approximation to the exact result.
 The BO solution undergoes a sharp charge transfer at the avoided crossing between $E_1$ and $E_2$, going from a strongly ionic character to an almost symmetrical split of electronic density on each atom.
 In contrast, the exact solution shows taking non-adiabatic effects into account displaces the distance of equilibrium between ionic and neutral character by 1 atomic unit and makes the transition much smoother.
 The model presents strong non-adiabatic effects while being simple enough so that we can reverse-engineer the KS potentials reproducing the exact (beyond-BO) nuclear and electronic densities.
-We leave the detailed exposition of our parametrization and numerical details to a follow-up publication, as our present goal is only to compare the prediction of Eq.~\eqref{eq:KS_cond_eq_no_second_order_deriv} to a full account of second-order geometric derivatives (see Eq.~(\ref{eq:exact_cond_KS_eq})) for given nuclear-nuclear and nuclear-electron (simply referred to as electronic in the following) KS potentials.
+We leave the detailed exposition of our parametrization and numerical details to a follow-up publication dedicated to approximating the Kohn-Sham (KS) energy functional.
+Presently, we focus on developing practical approximations to the conditional KS wavefunction equation (\ref{eq:exact_cond_KS_eq}) with the nuclear-nuclear and nuclear-electron (simply referred to as electronic in the following) KS potentials, be it exact or approximate, being given.
+We emphasize this is an entirely separate (yet significant) matter, and we treat it as such by using the same KS potentials in the full solution to Eq.~(\ref{eq:exact_cond_KS_eq}), with a full account of second-order geometric derivatives, and its first order approximation Eq.~\eqref{eq:KS_cond_eq_no_second_order_deriv}.